mdjahan/FoRDM/README.md

 ![Pareto 3D satisficing plot](figures/pareto_3d_satisficing.png)
 ---
 ### **visualize_fordm_parcoord()**
-Creates an interactive parallel coordinates plot of the Pareto front across all objectives using `plotly`.
+Creates an parallel coordinates plot of the Pareto front across all objectives using `plotly`.
 For regret-based analysis, shows objective values with uniform coloring.
 For satisficing-based analysis, includes robustness as an additional dimension with gradient color coding.

 **Inputs**
 - `analysis_output`: result from `fordm_analysis_regret()` or `fordm_analysis_satisficing()`.
 - `fordm_method`: "regret" or "satisficing".

 **Output**
 - A `plotly` parallel coordinates plot visualizing the Pareto front across all objectives.
-In satisficing mode, lines are colored by robustness percentage (70-100%).
+In satisficing mode, lines are colored by robustness percentage.
 ---
 ### **visualize_fordm_parcoord_management()**
-Creates an interactive parallel coordinates plot showing SOW (State-of-the-World) performance across objectives for a selected management strategy using `plotly`.
+Creates an parallel coordinates plot showing SOW (State-of-the-World) performance across objectives for a selected management strategy using `plotly`.
 For regret-based analysis, lines are colored by robustness percentile (0-100%).
 For satisficing-based analysis, lines are colored binary (red = not satisfied, green = all thresholds satisfied).

 **Inputs**
 - `fordm_table`: output from `build_fordm_table()`.